wojtas-f/PageElementBlacklist/README.md

 * define list of blocked elements for each websites
 * each element form the list can be removed or edited

-## Description
-This chrome browser extension gives you a set of tools that can be used to create list of elements that will be visually blocked on certain pages.

 ## Installation

 ## Usage

 ## Project status